moemode/ermaster/README.md

 ### DBPedia
 The [JedAIToolkit](https://github.com/scify/JedAIToolkit) contains the original copy of the DBPedia dataset in .jso format, which is a serialized Java object.
 To make this dataset easier to use, we submitted a [pull request](https://github.com/scify/JedAIToolkit/pull/66) to convert it to .txt files.
-We shared this .txt these with the authors of [JedAIToolkit](https://github.com/scify/JedAIToolkit) who uploaded it to https://zenodo.org/records/10059096.
+We shared these with the authors of [JedAIToolkit](https://github.com/scify/JedAIToolkit) who uploaded it to https://zenodo.org/records/10059096.
 We do not use .csv because there is no fixed schema.

 The files `cleanDBPedia1out`, `cleanDBPedia2out` contain the entities.
 Each line corresponds to a different entity profile and has the following structure (where n is number of attributes, aname and aval are the attribute names and values):
 `numerical_id , uri , n ,  aname_0 , aval_0 , aname_1 , aval_1 ,...aname_n , aval_n`

 That is, the separator is `space,space`.